OSGeo/gdal/gdal/doc/source/api/gdalogrin_java.rst

 Maven Users
 -----------

-As of release 1.11.2 the Java bindings are available from the ​`Maven Central <http://search.maven.org/>`__ repository.
+The Java bindings are available from the ​`Maven Central <http://search.maven.org/>`__ repository.
 All that is needed is to declare a dependency.

 .. code-block:: xml